← All Articles & Guides

 Does this replace existing knife crime procedures?

-No. It sits alongside the Serious Violence Duty and existing safeguarding referral routes — schools should integrate it into current procedures rather than build a parallel process.
+It sits alongside the Serious Violence Duty and existing safeguarding referral routes.
+Schools should integrate it into current procedures rather than build a parallel process.

 Who should we contact if a weapon is found on site?